 Speed-wise, MIFARE DESFire 4K EV2 cards can transfer data rates of up to 848Kbit/s, making this one of the quickest contactless technologies to date.

 High-security EAL5+ certification

 Thanks to its DES, 2K3DES, 3K3DES and AES hardware encryption, MIFARE DESFire EV2 benefits from a Common Criteria EAL5+ certification, while EV1 makes to with EAL4+.

 EV2’s Proximity check feature boosts security further, protecting your cards against relay attacks.
-It does this by assuring the card signal is being read by a reader in close proximity to the reader and not a remote signal from a hacker.
+It does this by ensuring the card signal is being read by a reader in close proximity and not a remote signal from a hacker.